logdna/mezmo-workshops/content/en/transaction-to-s3/docs/processors.md

 ## Step 3: Encrypt the Credit Card Information

-Now, let's encrypt each of the Credit Card fields individually to ensure security.
+Now, let's encrypt each of the Credit Card fields individually to ensure security and compliance.
 The fields we want to encrypt are

 * `transaction.cc.cc_number`
 * `transaction.cc.cc_exp`